coreyjpoff/Neighborhood-Map/README.md

-# Lefferts Gardens Neighborhood Maps
+# Lefferts Gardens Neighborhood Map
 Author: Corey Poff

-This program is a map of the Propect Lefferts Gardens neighborhood, with some points of interest marked on the map.
+This program is a map of the Prospect Lefferts Gardens neighborhood, with some points of interest marked on the map.
 Clicking a location will reveal additional info from Wikipedia.
 The locations can be filtered by entering a string of text in the search bar.